 - 1 block cheddar cheese

-- 4 lg. cans whole green chiles (for 8x8 dish), drained and slit open to lay flat.
+- Fresh roasted New Mexican green chiles (amount depends on how many layers you want) or 4 lg. cans whole green chiles (for 8×8 dish), drained and slit open to lay flat.

 - Bake 350 degrees until cheese is melted, about 20 minutes.
 Remove from oven and let sit a bit to set up.
 Slice like lasagna and serve.